Early Learning Challenge Collaborative

 The U.S. Department of Education (ED) and the U.S. Department of Health and Human Services (HHS) have awarded $280 million dollars to six states – Georgia, Kentucky, Michigan, New Jersey, Pennsylvania and Vermont – from the Round 3 2013 Race to the Top – Early Learning Challenge (RTT-ELC) fund.
 The grant funds will be used by the recipients to improve access to high quality early learning and development programs statewide.
 These six states join the 14 existing state grantees who secured funding in the first two rounds, which began in 2011.

-To date, the program has awarded more than $1 billion dollars to provide a strong start for the United States’ youngest children and to put them on the path to a bright future.
+To date, the program has awarded nearly $1 billion dollars to provide a strong start for the United States’ youngest children and to put them on the path to a bright future.
 RTT-ELC is a key part of executive branch’s comprehensive early learning agenda, which also includes President Obama′s Preschool for All proposal.
 RTT-ELC supports states in their systemic efforts to align, coordinate, and improve the quality of existing early learning and development programs across multiple funding streams that support children from birth through age five.

 Maintaining the Initial Focus

 Launched in 2011, the competitive RTT-ELC program helps states improve early learning and development systems by:

 - Increasing access to high-quality programs, particularly for children with high needs

 For Round 3, the program is maintaining the initial overall purpose and structure.
 Priorities, requirements, definitions, and selection criteria are, in large part, identical to those of Rounds 1 and 2, with a continued focus on five key areas of reform:

 - Establishing successful state systems − by building on the state′s existing strengths, ambitiously moving forward the state′s early learning and development agenda, and carefully coordinating programs across agencies to ensure consistency and sustainability beyond the grant.